-- 3.1 The specification for the system should be such that it can be implemented even where performance does not need to be determined for a certain characteristic, because at least one Member State has no legal requirement at all for such characteristic [see Article 2.1 of the CPD and, where applicable, clause 1.2.3 of the Interpretative Documents].
-In those cases the verification of such a characteristic must not be imposed on the manufacturer if he does not wish to declare the performance of the product in that respect. - 3.2 Regarding products falling under system 1 for the initial type testing of the product [see Annex III.1.a) of the Directive 89/106/EEC] the task for the approved body will be limited to the following characteristics, where relevant :
+- 3.1 The specification for the system should be such that it can be implemented even where performance does not need to be determined for a certain characteristic, because at least one Member State has no legal requirement at all for such characteristic [see the "no performance determined" case under Article 2.1 of the Directive 89/106/EEC and when article 3.2 classes apply, clause 1.2.3 of the Interpretative Documents].
+In those cases the verification of such a characteristic must not be imposed on the manufacturer if he does not wish to declare the performance of the product in that respect. - 3.2 Regarding products falling with regard to the performance characteristic "Reaction to fire" under system 1 for the initial type testing of the product [see Annex III.1.a) of the Directive 89/106/EEC] the task for the approved body will be limited to the following characteristics, where relevant: